Robert Schug: Professional career and research

 Schug stated in an interview that when he was at California State University in LA obtaining his master's degree, he worked at Twin Towers Correctional Facility as a part of his practicum training experience which provided him with hands on experience working with incarcerated inmates.
 After obtaining his Ph.D., Schug became a lecturer at CSULB while attending classes at Alliant International University for his doctoral respecialization in clinical psychology.
 He maintained a full-time internship, which was required for the completion for the certification, with a forensic hospital in Norwalk called Metropolitan State Hospital and after this, he obtained a clinical psychologist license in the state of California.

 Schug joined the Los Angeles Superior Court's Approved Panel of Psychiatrists and Psychologists, where he conducts court evaluations.
 In his self biography, he teaches at CSULB and he has a private practice where conducts assessments.

 Schug currently co-directs a CSULB neuroscience laboratory, where he conducts research investigating the relationships between traumatic brain injury, mental health disorders, and criminal conduct.
 His research focuses on understanding criminal behavior and the basis in the brain for criminal behavior.

 Media presence

 Robert Schug has appeared on various media platforms and true crime television shows, offering commentary and analysis on high-profile cases.
 His media appearances have included an analysis of the "Stockton Serial Killer" for KCRA in Sacramento, California.
-Additionally, Schug provided insights on the potential connection between the "Gainesville Ripper" (Danny Rolling) and David Yeager's disappearance.
+Schug provided insights on the potential connection between the "Gainesville Ripper" (Danny Rolling) and David Yeager's disappearance.
 In 2019, he appeared on the Dr. Phil show, where he offered his perspective on the Black Dahlia case.